cognitedata/reveal/react-tenant-selector/README.md

 ## How to enable 'Login with Azure'

-You need to have the following fields in your sidecar:
+You need to have the following field in your sidecar:

-  `AADClientID`
-  `AADTenantID`
+`aadApplicationId`

-See [@cognite/auth-utils](https://github.com/cognitedata/frontend/blob/master/packages/browser/commonjs/auth-utils/README.md) for more info on how to setup Azure login.
+See [Confulence](https://cognitedata.atlassian.net/wiki/spaces/AD/pages/2334818447/Enable+OIDC+Tokens+for+an+Application) for more info on how to setup Azure login.

 ## How to run this component locally